actionhero/new-tutorial/README.md

 - Plugins
 - Testing

-We will be building a Todo List Web App which will cover all the basics to get started with Actionhero.
+We will be building a Bucket List Web App which will cover all the basics to get started with Actionhero.

 <br>